godspeedsystems/gs_doc/docs/microservices/workflows.md

 > The framework exposes [CoffeeScript](https://coffeescript.org/)/JS based expressions for evaluation of dynamic variables or transformation of data from `inputs` of event, or `outputs` of previous tasks.

-> Default language for transformations (coffee/js) can be configured in [environmental variables](./setup/environment-variables.md/#defaultyaml)
+> Default language for transformations (coffee/js) can be configured in [configuration](./setup/configuration/static-vars.md/#defaultyaml)

 ## The structure of workflows